reiver/article-20250309/README.md

 What if you are a parent and want a _feed_ for you child that – shows posts from the people your child follows, but – removes all posts that contain pornographic images.

+What if you want a _feed_ – that _only shows_ posts from _mutuals_.

 What if you are a cat lover and follow a bunch of (other) people who post photos of cats but also post stuff unrelated to cats that you do not care about, and want a _feed_ that – _only shows_ posts from the _people you follow_ that includes a photo of a cat.

-What if you want a _feed_ – that _only shows_ posts from _mutuals_.

 What if you are a scholar, and you want a _feed_ that _only shows_ scholarly papers shared by people you follow.

-Or, what if – you wanted a _feed_ that _only shows_ posts THAT ARE POPULAR with people YOU FOLLOW
+What if you use your community as a human-powered recommendation engine, and want a feed that – shows popular posts and links drawn from the various communities you are in.

 Etc.